rulerofoz/AnotherStockMix/README.md

 3. **Extract** the `Step 2 - Extract Here.7z.001` file into the root directory.
 You can delete it (and its parts) after extraction.
 4. **Add ROMs** to the **Roms** folder.

+## Updating

+You can typically just overwrite what you have with the contents of this repo to update.
+Keep in mind, if you overwite the PICO-8 Folder you will have to set that up again.

 ## New Fixes

 - **Display**: Fixed the notifications in retroarch from being so tiny!